-Personal Injury Lawyers The attorneys at Moll Law Group represent people nationwide in product liability cases as well as other personal injury and wrongful death claims, such as those involving medical malpractice, daycare, nursing home abuse and neglect, transportation accidents, toxic and environmental exposure, and premises liability.
+Personal Injury Lawyers The Chicago personal injury attorneys at Moll Law Group represent people nationwide in product liability cases as well as other personal injury and wrongful death claims, such as those involving medical malpractice, daycare, nursing home abuse and neglect, transportation accidents, toxic and environmental exposure, and premises liability.
 We work with eminent safety and medical experts in a wide range of fields as we advocate for the rights of our clients.
 Moll Law Group has the sophistication and boldness to fight powerful corporations around the globe.
 We are proud that the outcomes of our cases have spurred changes in laws and policies for the benefit of consumers.
 In addition, we have created free consumer resources to provide all consumers with life-saving and injury prevention information.Product Liability Attorney

 If you were injured because you used an unreasonably dangerous medical device or pharmaceutical drug, a product liability lawyer can assist you in bringing a case against the manufacturer to pursue compensation for your losses.
 To recover under a theory of strict liability, as opposed to negligence or breach of warranty, you would need to prove that an unreasonably dangerous flaw in the product caused your injuries and that the flaw existed at the time the item left the manufacturer's control.
 Both the consumer who was using the product and the use to which the item was being put must be reasonably foreseeable to recover damages.

 There are three types of defects that make products unreasonably dangerous: manufacturing, design, and marketing defects.
 There are also a number of affirmative defenses that a manufacturer may mount.
 For example, defendants in states like Illinois may assert assumption of the risk.
 To sustain this defense, the manufacturer will have to prove a plaintiff knew of a particular hazard related to a product, understood the risk of injury, and nonetheless used the product.Medical Products and Devices